joaosds/PITransf/README.md

-# Transformer in variational bases for electronic quantum states
+# Physics-informed Transformers for Electronic Quantum States

 This repository contains all the scripts used to generate and analyze the data in the paper "Transformer in variational bases for electronic quantum states".